celery/celery/docs/userguide/tasks.rst

 Semipredicates
 ==============

-The worker wraps the task in a tracing function which records the final state of the task.
+The worker wraps the task in a tracing function that records the final state of the task.
 There are a number of exceptions that can be used to signal this function to change how it treats the return of the task.